ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

-# Digital Certificate Issuance for Online Courses
+# Digital Certificate Issuance for Online Course

 ## Project Description
 A certificatesstem for issuing, verifying, and revoking digital certificates  for online course.
 Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validation